0xmicrosoft15/sui-defi-valuefy/README.md

 ## Build and publish a smart contract

 ### Build package
-To build tha package, you should run this command:
+To build that package, you should run this command:
 ```
 sui move build
 ```